CombustionToolbox/combustion_toolbox/README.md

 ## Features
   - The code stems from the minimization of the free energy of the system by using Lagrange multipliers combined with a Newton-Raphson method, upon condition that initial gas properties are defined by two functions of states (e.g., temperature and pressure)
-  - When temperature is not externally imposed, the code retrieves a routine based on the Steffensen-Aitken root-finding algorithm to find the equilibrium temperature
+  - When temperature is not externally imposed, the code retrieves a routine also based on Newton-Raphson method to find the equilibrium temperature
   - Solve processes that involve strong changes in the dynamic pressure, such as detonations and shock waves in the steady state
   - Find the equilibrium conditions of the different phenomena undergoing behind the shock: molecular vibrational excitation up to dissociation, and electronic excitation up to ionization, thereby providing the `properties of the gas in plasma state` within the temperature range given by the NASA’s 9-coefficient polynomial fits.
   - The corresponding thermodynamic properties of the species are modelled with `NASA’s 9-coefficient polynomial fits`, which ranges `up to 20000 K`, and the ideal gas equation of state